 ELT Blueprint is currently the most comprehensive GoodData data pipeline blueprint.
-It leverages a custom extraction process (Ruby) for incremental data extraction, data staging and transformation in ADS, and the custom workspace loading process.
+It leverages a custom extraction process (CloudConnect or Ruby) for incremental data extraction, data staging and transformation in ADS, and the custom workspace loading process.

 The figure below describes the ELT blueprint data flows that consist of following phases:

 - Download - data is downloaded from a third-party API or data storage to solution private Amazon S3 bucket.